darkboybeyond/Magic-Invoice-App/README.md

 > **Dynamic Updates via Definitions:** Our software uses a **Definitions-based architecture**.
 This means you don't need to wait for a full software update to access new invoice templates.
 New formats are added as modular files that the app loads instantly.

 ### 📤 Provide Support File
 If you have purchased devices from a specific carrier or store and have a personal file you wish to port, you can use our **"Provide Support File"** button.

 * **How it works:** Simply send us a photo, PDF, or email receipt of the format you need.
 * **Porting Process:** Our team will work on integrating the format into the app within **24 to 72 hours**.

 > [!WARNING]
 > **Code of Conduct:** Patience and respect are the keys to successful support.
 Our team is dedicated to helping you, but we have a zero-tolerance policy for abuse.
 Users who behave poorly or attempt to abuse the staff will be referred to our strictest administrators—expect a firm response if you fail to maintain a respectful attitude.
-Treat the team with kindness, and we will move mountains for you.

 ---